hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprsunset.md

 ## Run at startup

-To autostart hyprsunset, add: `exec-once = hyprsunset` to your `hyprland.conf` .
-If you start Hyprland with [uwsm](../../Useful-Utilities/Systemd-start), you can also use `systemctl --user enable --now hyprsunset.service` command.
+To autostart hyprsunset, add: `exec-once = hyprsunset` to your `hyprland.conf`.
+Alternatively, use `systemctl --user enable --now hyprsunset.service` in order to use hyprsunset as a systemd user service.

 ## IPC